craftcms/docs/docs/getting-started-tutorial/configure/section.md

 Let’s be adventurous and use console commands:

 1. From your terminal, run `ddev composer require craftcms/redactor`.
 Composer will download the plugin and add it to your project.
-2. Now run `ddev craft plugin/install redactor`.
+2. Now run `ddev php craft plugin/install redactor`.

 ::: tip
 You can install Craft and Craft plugins from the browser like we did earlier **or** using terminal commands like we did here. 😎